zhangdongdong7/scenarios/python/lab-data-structures/step1.md

 l1 = [1, 2, 3, 'a', 'hello']
 l2 = ['monday', 'tuesday', 'wednesday', 'thursday', 'friday']
 ```
-List can appear as comma separated values within squiggly brackets.
-Data items in a list not need to be of the same type.
+Lists can appear as comma-separated values within squiggly brackets.
+Data items in a list do not need to be of the same type.

-# Index
+## Index
 Use the subscript index to access the values in the list, again you can use the square bracketed form to intercept characters as follows.

 ```python